-- The school must contact the cultural resource as soon as a reply to the application for financial assistance has been received, and must sign the agreement only when the project has been approved.
+- The school must contact the cultural resource as soon as a reply to the application for financial assistance has been received and must sign the agreement only when the project has been approved.
 If the project is rejected, the school administration or a person designated by it must inform the artist, writer or cultural organization as soon as possible so that they can unblock the projected workshop dates.
-Projects must be carried out in accordance with the terms and conditions of the Cultural Workshops at School component.
-Before embarking on a project, the parties must agree on such matters as:

 - project dates